-The NZX has adopted a Corporate Governance Best Practice Code ("the Code") covering eight principles that reflect internationally accepted corporate governance practices intended to protect the interests of and provide long term value to shareholders while also seeking to reduce the cost of capital for issuers.
-Although compliance with the Code is not mandatory, a listed issuer should disclose in its annual report the extent to which its corporate governance processes materially differ from the principles set out in the Code.1
+The NZX has adopted a Corporate Governance Best Practice Code ("the NZX Code") which was most recently updated in January 2020, covering eight principles that reflect internationally accepted corporate governance practices intended to protect the interests of and provide long term value to shareholders while also seeking to reduce the cost of capital for issuers.
+Although compliance with the Code is not mandatory, a listed issuer should disclose in its annual report the extent to which its corporate governance processes materially differ from the principles set out in the Code.

-The FMA released its revised "Corporate Governance in New Zealand - Principles and Guidelines" handbook ("FMA Guidelines") in December 2014.
-The FMA Guidelines set out nine principles for application within a broad range of entities, including the following:
+The FMA released its revised "Corporate Governance in New Zealand - Principles and Guidelines" handbook ("FMA Guidelines") in February 2018.
+The FMA Guidelines set out nine eight principles for application within a broad range of entities, including the following: